The Ultimate Guide to Net Income Calculation: Formulas and Examples

 Operating Net Income Formula

-Since the operating net income is a net income before deducting interest and tax expenses, you can calculate it by adding these expenses to the net income:
+Since the operating net income is an income before deducting interest and tax expenses, you can calculate it by adding these expenses to the net income.

-Alternatively, your operating net income can also be derived as follows:
+Alternatively, the formula to calculate operating net income can also be as follows:

 Operating Net Income Formula: An Example